Reading time: 8 minutes

 Through sequential abuse, they altered your psyche: so now, you treat yourself as a lesser human than the narcissist.
 This can provide some sobering clarity about not going back to them.

-The ability to feel authentic remorse or personal regret is limited by their perpetual self-absorbed worldview, where they are always the true victim.
+Their capacity to feel remorse or regret is limited by their self-absorption, where they are always the true victim.

 When you move on and thrive despite the narcissist, it wounds their fragile ego and their false sense of superiority.